Richard Kuklinski: Personality

 In contrast, "bad Richie" – who would appear at irregular intervals, sometimes one day after another, other times not appearing for months – was prone to unpredictable fits of rage, smashing furniture and being violent to his family.
-During these periods, he was physically abusive to his wife, breaking her nose three times and once trying to run her over with his car.
+During these periods, Kuklinski was physically abusive to his wife, breaking her nose three times and once trying to run her over with his car.
 His abuse also caused her to have several miscarriages.
-He was emotionally abusive towards his children but, according to Barbara, never laid a hand on them because she threatened to kill him if he did.
-Merrick said that he once killed her dog right in front of her to punish her for coming home late.
+He was also emotionally abusive towards his children, but according to Barbara, he never laid a hand on them because she threatened to kill him if he did.
+Merrick reported that Kuklinski once killed her dog in front of her to punish her for coming home late.

-Barbara said that she had once told Richard she wanted to see other people.
+Barbara said that she had once told Kuklinski she wanted to see other people.
 He responded by silently jabbing her from behind with a hunting knife so sharp she did not even feel the blade go in.
 He told her that she belonged to him and that if she tried to leave, he would kill her entire family.
 When Barbara began screaming at him in anger, he choked her into unconsciousness.
 Merrick also remembered a number of road rage incidents involving her father.

 Criminal history

 Early crimes

 In the mid-1960s, Kuklinski worked at a Manhattan film lab.
-At the lab, he accessed master copies of popular films and made bootleg copies of Disney animated movies to sell.
-Kuklinski also discovered a lucrative market for tapes of pornographic films, making copies and distributing pornography as a regular source of income.
-Through the pornography business, Kuklinski became associated with members of the Gambino crime family, including Roy DeMeo.
-He was once arrested for passing a bad check, the only crime he was charged with prior to his arrest for murder.
-He was photographed and fingerprinted but the charges were dropped after he agreed to pay back the money owed.
+There, he accessed master copies of popular movies and made bootleg recordings of Disney animated films to sell.
+Kuklinski also discovered a lucrative market for tapes of pornographic films, making and distributing copies as a regular source of income.
+Through the pornography business, Kuklinski became associated with members of the Gambino crime family, including soldato (soldier) Roy DeMeo.
+It was during this period that he was arrested for passing a bad check, the only crime he was charged with prior to his arrest for murder.
+Kuklinski was photographed and fingerprinted, but the charges were dropped after he agreed to pay back the money owed.
 Several of his known murder victims were men he met through trafficking pornography and drugs.
-He also headed a burglary group with associates Gary Smith, Barbara Deppner, Daniel Deppner, and Percy House.
+He also headed a burglary ring with associates Gary Smith, Barbara Deppner, Daniel Deppner and Percy House.

 George Malliband

 On January 30, 1980, Kuklinski killed 42-year-old George Malliband during a meeting to sell him tapes.
 Malliband was reportedly carrying $27,000 at the time.
-Malliband's body was discovered a week later on February 5, 1980 after Kuklinski had placed it in a 55-gallon drum and left it near the Chemitex chemical plant in Jersey City.
+His body was discovered a week later, on February 5, after Kuklinski had placed it in a 55-gallon drum and left it near the Chemitex chemical plant in Jersey City.
 He cut the tendons of Malliband's leg in order to fit the corpse into the barrel.
 This was the first murder linked to Kuklinski.
 Malliband's brother told police officers that Malliband was meeting Kuklinski the day he disappeared.
 After a plea bargain, Kuklinski admitted to shooting Malliband five times, saying, "It was due to business."